mjc-school/MJC-School/stage #2/module #4. Architecture Basics, Patterns, Best Practices/Architecture Basic.md

 - Rigidity - changing one part of the code affects too many other parts;
 - Fragility - even a minor change in the code can lead to completely unexpected problems;
-- Immobility - No part of the application can be easily isolated and reused.
+- Immobility - no part of the application can be easily isolated and reused.

 ## KISS, DRY, YAGNI Principles